supple-kit/supple-css/lib/objects/layout/README.md

 * `.o-layout--reverse`: reverse all cells in order
 * `.o-layout--fill`: evenly distribute space amongst all child cells
 * `.o-layout--fit`: fit all cells to their content
-* `.o-layout--equal-block-size`: All cells match the size of tallest cell in a row on the block axis
+* `.o-layout--stretch`: All cells match the size of tallest cell in a row on the block axis
 * `.o-layout--gap-base`: adds a base gutter between cells

 **On the `.o-layout__cell` element**